ancorgs/alp-system-management/conclusion.md

 * Bootloader installation and tweaking
 * Firewall configuration
 * Management of system services
-* Advanced kdump and fadumb administration
+* Advanced kdump and fadump administration
 * Configuration of iSCSI devices (iSCSI LIO target)
 * Inspection of the systemd journal
 * Management of users and groups